quadratic-bit/dataflow/docs/docs/tutorial/dark-theme.md

 }

 .dataflow-table th {
     box-shadow: inset 10em 10em black; /* Change to your page's black*/ }

+.dataflow-form-content {
+    background-color: black; /* Change to your page's black*/ }
 ```

 :::note
 Make sure these rulesets are included *after* the default ones that
 dataflow provide so they do not get overwritten.
 :::